tsaplev/traveljournal/README.md

-# TravelMap — track your personal travel history
+# TravelMap — track your travel history

 > App for tracking visited places and flights